Valsartan Lawsuit Attorneys Representing People With Cancers

-If your medication has been recalled, contact your doctor and discuss alternative treatment options.
-He or she may be able to prescribe another drug or a brand of Valsartan that is not part of the recall.
+If your Valsartan medication has been recalled, contact your doctor and discuss alternative treatment options.
+Your physician might prescribe another drug or a brand of Valsartan or Losartan that is not part of the recall.

 - Valsartan 80 mg and 160 mg tablets

 - Solco Healthcare LLC Valsartan 40 mg, 80 mg, 160 mg, 320 mg

 - Actavis - Teva Pharmaceuticals USA Valsartan 40 mg, 80 mg, 160 mg, 320 mg

 - A-S Medication Solutions LLC Valsartan 80 mg, 160 mg

 - Bryant Ranch Prepack Inc. Valsartan 80 mg, 320 mg

-|Northwind Pharmaceuticals||Valsartan 80 mg, 160 mg, 320 mg
+- Northwind Pharmaceuticals Valsartan 80 mg, 160 mg, 320 mg

 - Valsartan w/ hydrochlorothiazide (HCTZ) 80 mg/12.5 mg, 160 mg/12.5 mg, 160 mg/25 mg, 320 mg/12.5 mg, 320 mg/25 mg

 - AvKARE Valsartan w/ hydrochlorothiazide (HCTZ) 80 mg/12.5 mg, 160 mg/12.5 mg, 160 mg/25 mg, 320 mg/12.5 mg, 320 mg/25 mg

 - A-S Medication Solutions LLC Valsartan 80 mg, 160 mg & Valsartan w/ hydrochlorothiazide (HCTZ) 160 mg/12.5 mg, 320 mg/25 mg

 What is the Status of Valsartan Litigation?

-The litigation is still in its early stages and there have been no settlements or verdicts related to Valsartan injuries announced yet.
+The plaintiffs claim in one argument that the drug companies should have been aware of safety problems involving Zhejiang that predate the recall.
+The litigation is still in its early stages, and there have been no settlements or verdicts related to Valsartan cancer injuries announced yet.

 We will update this webpage as litigation progresses.
 Check back for ongoing Valsartan lawsuit updates.

 Contact an Attorney if You Have Developed Cancer After Taking Valsartan or Losartan

-Were you or a loved one has been prescribed a recalled Valsartan medication made by Solco Healthcare, Major Pharmaceuticals or Teva Pharmaceuticals and developed health problems associated with the liver, kidneys, colon, or stomach, contact the defective drug injury attorneys at Rosenfeld Injury Lawyers today at (888) 424-5757.
+Were you or a loved one prescribed a recalled Valsartan or Losartan medication made by Solco Healthcare, Major Pharmaceuticals, or Teva Pharmaceuticals and developed health problems associated with the liver, kidneys, colon, or stomach?
+If so, contact the experienced defective drug injury attorneys at Rosenfeld Injury Lawyers LLC today at (888) 424-5757.

-Our law firm accepts Valsartan stomach, liver, kidney and color-rectal cancer cases on a contingency fee arrangement where a legal fee is charged only after we have successfully resolved your case.
+Our law firm accepts legal claims for Valsartan cases involving stomach cancer, liver cancer, kidney cancer, and colon-rectal, and pancreatic cancer on a contingency fee arrangement.
+This agreement ensures that a legal fee is charged only after we have successfully resolved your case.
 If we are unable to secure compensation on your behalf, you owe us nothing.